FedericoTs/IBM-Capstone---London-Real-Estate---Rent-Analysis/README.md

 As expected, the price of a flat can't be forecast based on the venues around it only and there is, of course, a strong correlation between the number of bedrooms and price.
 Nevertheless, is possible to develop a prediction model to take in consideration not only the characteristics of the flat but also the District the flat belongs to and the presence of some key venues near the flat.
 An example of key factors could be the presence of supermarkets with high reputation, a public transport stop, schools or Universities, Hospital.
 The correlation between price and these categories is low but still important to the final users.

-The goal of this notebook is to provide to everyone a way to scrape the housing market and identify the best offers that fit the user's personal needs.
+The goal of this notebook is to provide everyone with a way to scrape the housing market and identify the best offers that fit the user's personal needs.
 Providing an ideal address and the number of bedrooms the user is looking for, he/she can easily understand which area of London is the best for his/her next step.

-In order to change the location you need just to change the initial url into the cell with the following code:
+To change the location you need just to change the initial URL into the cell with the following code:

 ```
 from rightmove_webscraper import RightmoveData